Balance Payments and Refunds API

 A balance refund does not refund a card payment.
 To refund money that was taken by card through Seaty, use Cancel Order in the admin tools instead.

-Reading payments back
+Reading entries back

 Need help?
 Email support@seaty.co.uk.